 Besides her expertise in randomized controlled trials gained during her dissertation, Dr. Walters has post-doctoral training in psychiatric genetics and large-scale public data repositories from her work as a biostatistician at the Research Institute at Nationwide Children’s Hospital in Columbus, OH.
-While there, she conducted simulation studies to develop novel statistical methodology, assessed data analytic protocols new to the group, and managed research assistants.
+While there, she conducted simulation studies to develop new statistical methods, assessed data analytic protocols new to the group, and managed research assistants.
 She has presented her work at conferences, published in peer-reviewed journals, and contributed to numerous grant applications to the National Institute of Mental Health (NIMH).

 Dr. Walters received her B.S. magna cum laude in Chemistry (Mathematics minor) from Rensselaer Polytechnic Institute (1996) and her Ph.D. in Biostatistics from The Ohio State University (2008).
 Her dissertation was titled “The Use of Post-Intervention Data from Waitlist Controls to Improve Estimation of Treatment Effect in Longitudinal Randomized Controlled Trials”.